|

 The Boy's Grave

-At least until World War Two gypsies were alleged (wrongly) to tend the grave, and even now fresh flowers are often left here (by a Middlesex woman).
-It's said that if any flowers should appear on the grave during Derby week, then a horse from the Newmarket stables will win the race.
-And on any racing day, the colour of the flowers foretells the racing colours of the winning horse.
-Sources: various, including www.britarch.ac.uk/ba/ba25/ba25feat.html www.grantham.karoo.net/paul/graves/gypsyboy.htm
+At least until World War Two gypsies were alleged (wrongly) to tend the grave, with fresh flowers (and occasionally coins) left there.
+It used to be said that if any flowers should appear on the grave during Derby week, then a horse from the Newmarket stables would win the race.
+And on any racing day, the colour of the flowers foretold the racing colours of the winning horse.

 Many local folk believe there to be a secret tunnel from the cellar in the oldest part of Moulton Rectory to the church of St. Peter (TL700641).